kurichich/School-District-Analysis/README.md

   - Scores by school type
     - Finally, there was a change in outcomes regarding school type, since Thomas HS is a charter school.
-The impact is seen as a lower percentage of students passing math and reading.
+The impact is seen as a lower percentage of students passing math and reading, while there was no change in the average scores.

     - Before:
     ![image](https://user-images.githubusercontent.com/98435855/155899200-eda214fe-e76b-463a-a0ac-da69975f52c4.png)